Blame It on Lisa: Reaction in Brazil

 "Blame It on Lisa" was met with a negative reception in Brazil shortly after its broadcast in the United States.
 According to The Washington Post, "an immediate media frenzy was born" as the episode started receiving coverage in local newspapers and news programs on Brazilian television.
-An article published in the Houston Chronicle on April 8, 2002 stated that critics in the country were upset by the inclusion of clichés and stereotypes not related to Brazil, such as Brazilians having Spanish accents and wearing mustaches.
+An article published in the Houston Chronicle on April 8, 2002, stated that critics in the country were upset by the inclusion of clichés and stereotypes not related to Brazil, such as Brazilians having Spanish accents and wearing mustaches.
 The general Brazilian perception was that the episode mixed up their culture with that of surrounding Spanish-speaking Latin American countries.
 Alex Bellos, The Guardian's correspondent in Brazil, commented that one of the things upsetting the Brazilians was the many inaccuracies featured in the episode, such as the conga and the macarena supposedly being popular dances in Brazil; the conga is actually a Caribbean dance, and the macarena does not come from Brazil nor is it frequently performed there.
 Roberto Pereira, an official at the city's Center of Sexual Education, stated to the foreign press association.
 "Americans think we are inferior, ignorant, perverted, dirty animals!"

 On April 6, 2002, it was reported by the Brazilian media that Riotur, the tourist board of Rio de Janeiro, was planning on suing Fox for damaging the international image of the city.
 Riotur stated that Rio de Janeiro was portrayed in "Blame It on Lisa" as having rampant street crime, kidnappings, slums, and a rat infestation, and it was thought that this would discourage foreign visitors from visiting the city.
-Over a period of three years up to the airing of "Blame It on Lisa" in the United States, Riotur had spent US$18 million on a campaign to attract tourists to Rio de Janeiro.
-The tourist board now saw this as a waste of money since they believed the campaign was undermined by the portrayal of the city in the episode.
+Over a period of three years up to the airing of "Blame It on Lisa" in the United States, Riotur had spent US$18 million on a campaign to attract tourists to Rio de Janeiro, and believed the campaign would be undermined by the portrayal of the city in the episode.
 Riotur's planned lawsuit was supported by the Brazilian government, with president Fernando Henrique Cardoso stating that the episode "brought a distorted vision of Brazilian reality".